-These bubbles can evolve into echo chambers which reject alternative opinions.
+These bubbles can evolve into echo chambers that reject alternative opinions.
 When this happens, respectful dialogue can turn nasty.
 We’ve all witnessed comment threads turned sour.

-The tech giants have been responsive to these issues recently.
+The tech giants have been responsive to these issues.
 In 2018 Facebook made landmark shifts in the shape of its algorithm to promote ‘meaningful’ connections over branded content and to reduce the impact of sensationalist, clickbait articles1.

 Similarly, Apple News, recognising that algorithms sometimes lack subtlety in their curation, put a team of journalists in charge of curating their feed2.